-You also should meticulously scour your paperwork or documents to make 100% sure that you have the right address, account information, business codes, etc. It should be noted that this should not be taken lightly.
+You also should meticulously scour your paperwork or documents to make 100% sure that you have the right registered agent address (either yours or the chosen registered agent provider), account information, business codes, etc. It should be noted that this should not be taken lightly.

 Above are some great tips to help you navigate a successful path to incorporating your company online.